world-class/REPL/websites/README.md

 - [Mathematics 16A, 002 - Fall 2013](https://archive.org/details/ucberkeley-webcast-PL-XXv-cvA_iCCCqDD9uTufr5I3Xtr3szk) - UC Berkeley

 ## Beginner topics
-- [Khan Academy](https://www.khanacademy.org/) - Brush up on arithmetic, algebra, geometry, trigonometry, statistics & probability, calculus, differential equations, linear algebra.
+- [Khan Academy](https://www.khanacademy.org/) - Brush up on arithmetic, algebra, geometry, trigonometry, statistics & probability, calculus, differential equations, linear algebra, functions.

 ## Calculus
 - [Calculus III](http://tutorial.math.lamar.edu/Classes/CalcIII/CalcIII.aspx) - *Here are my online notes for my Calculus III course that I teach here at Lamar University.
 Despite the fact that these are my “class notes”, they should be accessible to anyone wanting to learn Calculus III or needing a refresher in some of the topics from the class.*

+### Derivatives
+- [Derivative Calculator](https://www.derivative-calculator.net/) - *"Calculate derivatives online — with steps and graphing!"*

 ## Encryption
 - [Part 1: How RSA Works With Examples](http://doctrina.org/How-RSA-Works-With-Examples.html) - Barry Steyn